asmith-git/reflection/README.md

 	}
 };

-// This function allows the reflection system to reflect the class when it is used as a function parameter or return type namespace asmith {
+// This specialisation tells the reflection library which reflection_class to use when the type is used as a variable, fuction return or parameter namespace asmith {
 	template<>
+	struct reflection_specialisation<objective_function> {
-	const reflection_class& reflect<objective_function>() {
+		static inline const reflection_class& reflect() {
 			return objective_function::get_reflection();
 		}
+	};
 }
 ```